helgoboss/helgobox/doc/user-guide.md

           a ReaLearn FX, importing from clipboard - all of that will overwrite the session ID.
 This might change in future in favor of a more nuanced approach!
 - **Help:** As the name says.
+- **Reload all presets from disk:** If you made direct changes to preset files or have downloaded presets via ReaPack, you should press this to reflect these changes in all open ReaLearn instanes (reloads all preset files).
 - **OSC devices:** Allows one to display and modify the list of (globally) configured OSC devices.
     - **&lt;New&gt;:** Opens a window for adding a new OSC devices.
         - **Name:** A descriptive name of the device, e.g. "TouchOSC on my Android phone".